Skip to main content

 PULSE will generally meet on Mondays from 6 to 7 p.m beginning the Monday after Labor Day and ending the second week in December, and 6-7:30 p.m. when there are quiz bowls.
 There is no class on Indigenous People’s Day (or noted as Columbus Day on many school calendars), or the Monday before Thanksgiving.
 Attendance and participation are important – participants should aim to be present for all sessions.

-Program Director and Advisor: Sonnya Nieves, Office for Diversity, Equity & Belonging (snieves@pennstatehealth.psu.edu)
+Program Director and Advisor: Sonnya Nieves (snieves@pennstatehealth.psu.edu)